30th July 2020

 Around the country Volunteer Rifle groups also had Cadet Corps, and some areas had men with military experience volunteer to lead local groups.
 Not all of these flourished.

 In Melbourne the cadet system was encouraged to occur within schools with government support.
 The first corps was at Scotch College in 1851.
 Wesley started in 1867.
 All Saint Grammar had a cadet corps from 1884 to around 1890, then a new corps from 1910.
 The cadet system was implemented in State Schools from 1884, and by 1886 there were 63 corps.
 Its success can be seen by the fact that in 1905 there were 20,070 cadets formed into 10 battalions, six of which were based in Melbourne.
-By 1939 there remained only 14 school, rising to 26 by 1945.
+By 1939 there remained only 14 schools, rising to 26 by 1945.
 Eight still remain in Melbourne, Beaconhills, Brighton, Camberwell, Ivanhoe, Mentone and Melbourne Grammar, Melbourne Boys High, and Scotch College.

 http://www.emelbourne.net.au/biogs/EM00277b.htm